American Landscape(s) AR, 2019

 AMERICAN LANDSCAPE(S) AR (2019) is an independent augmented reality (AR) production by Seol Park.
 It engage the public in viewing museum artifacts overlaid with digital content - text, imagery, audio, and video - visible only through a mobile AR app.

-This project proposes a rapidly updatable, location-based, in-museum AR experience that helps cultural institutions such as The Met, 1) cost-effectively present interdisciplinary content while leaving zero physical footprint, 2) attract more visitors in general and direct traffic to less-popular historical galleries in particular, 3) deepen the public’s interaction with on-site content in contrast to existing methodologies in which engagement between visitors and museum exhibits remain largely passive.
+This project proposes a rapidly updatable, marker-based yet location-aware, in-museum AR experience that helps cultural institutions such as The Met, 1) cost-effectively present interdisciplinary content while leaving zero physical footprint, 2) attract more visitors in general and direct traffic to less-popular historical galleries in particular, 3) deepen the public’s interaction with on-site content in contrast to existing methodologies in which engagement between visitors and museum exhibits remain largely passive.

 The work's content addresses themes of migration, cross-cultural dimension, Romanticism, Realism/reality, landscape painting traditions, and digital technology.
 Its collage-like digital compositions augment three iconic 19th Century paintings by American masters* in the Metropolitan Museum of Art's collection, and are presented in situ across three galleries in the museum's American Wing.

-AMERICAN LANDSCAPE(S) AR (2019) captures the artist’s impression of America, observing the national landscape from within as a resident alien** — a view of the country caught between preserving (a somewhat Romantic notion of) its national identity while embracing multiculturalism.
+AMERICAN LANDSCAPE(S) AR (2019) captures the Park's impression of America, observing the national landscape from within as a resident alien** — a view of the country caught between preserving (a somewhat Romantic notion of) its national identity while embracing multiculturalism.
 The AR collage imagery of the country's present day challenges adds dimension to these "quintessentially American" vistas, resembling the way immigrants come to America and build upon the country's foundations.

 The original paintings on the Met’s walls are at once triggers (without which Park’s AR collage does not come into view) and “altered readymades” (without which Park’s AR compositions aren’t complete).
 The production does not oppose or dismiss historical artifacts, but rather expands upon them conceptually and technically.*** AR, in this work, is at once an artmaking medium and a mode of content delivery and audience engagement -- the artwork’s ability to track the number of viewer interactions is inherent in the medium the work is made in.